Are you ready to invest in a continuous glucose monitor (CGM) to optimize your health and wondering where to begin?

 Pros of Nutrisense

-- App is user friendly, allowing you to sign up, activate your CGMs, and track data in the same place.
+- The Nutrisense app is user friendly, allowing you to sign up, activate your CGMs, and track data in the same place.

 - Flexible CGM program options (1 month, 3 months, 6 months, 12 months).
 This makes it ideal for different people with unique and individual health goals to find a program that meets their needs.

-- Free one-on-one support from Nutrisense’s in-house dietitian team (with a wide range of specialities) for the first month ($50 per month after that).
+- Free one-on-one check-ins from one of Nutrisense’s in-house nutritionists (who possess a wide range of specialities) during your first month ($100 per month after that).

-- Dietitian support includes review and feedback on CGM data, customized nutrition and fitness plans, lifestyle coaching, recipes and meal plan creations, and review of lab results.
+- Nutritionist support includes review and feedback on CGM data, customized nutrition and fitness plans, lifestyle coaching, recipes and meal plan creations, and review of lab results.

 - Free membership to a Facebook community of Nutrisense members to ask questions, get support, connect with others, and share insights.